 - Mindfulness.
-The fourth M, "mindfulness," is actually "mind-bodyfulness."
+The fourth M, "mindfulness," is actually "mind-body-fullness."
 The purpose of mindfulness is paradoxically to not be in your mind but get into your body and to be attentive to your partner and environ.
-Mindfulness / Bodyfulness allows us to get into a space of "flow."
+Mindfulness / "Bodyfulness" allows us to get into a space of "flow."
 Without mindfulness life--including tango and relationships--become a whirlwind of events and it seems that life is passing us by.
 Mindful, attentive awareness brings to human experiences which do not fade but are added to a matrix of the experiential reality of timelessness.
-These experiences follow us everywhere, something like a first kiss, which follows which stays with us for a lifetime.
-Many of the foremost leaders in mindfulness have come or escaped from countries torn apart from the tragedies of war, such as Vietnam and Tibet.
+These experiences follow us everywhere, something like a first kiss, which stays with us for a lifetime.
+Many of the foremost leaders in mindfulness have learned resilience in a very powerful way, many escaped from countries torn apart from the tragedies of war, such as Vietnam and Tibet.

 Comment or "like" Tango Therapist's Facebook page at this link

 Photo Credit: The photo credit comes from the University of Louisville.
 I highly recommend visiting their website for a well-stated definition of mindfulness.